oschrenk/notes/company.md

 Code is king.

 - everybody and not only developers have access to source repositories
-- everybody can watch other developers and projects
+- everybody can see the code from other developers and projects
 - everybody can fork the source code and file pull requests

 ### Style ###